when: August 10 - 19 where: Adams County restaurants

-Restaurants throughout Gettysburg and Biglerville are participating in the Bounty of the County event.
+Restaurants in Gettysburg and throughout Adams County are participating in the Bounty of the County event.
 Chefs will craft delectable dishes from the fresh produce straight from Adams County farms.
-When you visit a restaurant, look for a specialty menu with a list of the dishes and beverages you can choose from.
+When you visit a restaurant, look for or ask about a specialty menu with a list of the dishes and beverages you can choose from.
 Then enjoy!
 Want to know which restaurants to visit?
 Click the "Restaurants" button below for the full list.

 Adams County harvests a big bounty

 The South Mountain Fruit Belt in Adams County creates a superb growing environment for many fruits and vegetables.
 There are over 20,000 acres of orchards throughout the county, plus many acres of vegetables and small fruits like strawberries.
 Farmers grow over 7 million bushels or 280 million pounds of apples!
 That places Adams County 4th on the list of biggest producers of apples.
 Most growers also grow peaches, nectarines, and sweet and tart cherries in addition to apples.
 That fruit goes to many farm markets and farmers markets in the area.
 In addition, it ends up on grocery store shelves and in juice, pie filling, and apple butter and applesauce.
 Not to mention all the other fruits and vegetables that farmers grow all over the county!

 Media Coverage from our Inaugural 2017 event

 We were on the news!
 Jennifer Ready from FOX43 interviewed us 4 times throughout the morning on Friday August 11th to kick off our 10 day event.
 Two of those segments are available in the video at the link.
 The first stop was at Hollabaugh Bros, Inc. who are participating in our event, and had the market open for us at 4:30 in the morning!
 Then we ventured into town to see One Lincoln where Chef had arranged several absolutely stunning and delicious dishes from our Adams County produce.